 Quotes for renovation costs can vary depending on the contractor, even for the exact same job.
 Sometimes a contractor with more experience and a good reputation may quote a higher price for your renovation.
 However, sometimes this can be worth it to ensure your renovation will be cost-effective and efficient.

-How to save money on your home renovation
+5 tips to save money on your home renovation